Submersible (EN) = Tauchboot (DE) = Duikboot (NL)

 Perhaps in future the fields FEIT and REFERENTIE will be offered in all 3 languages.

-Enjoy the use of DUIKBOOT in the HMA, and have pity with both creators with your many questions and observations in the forum (FMA) where you can enter your additions, corrections and observations.
+Enjoy the use of DUIKBOOT in the HMA, and thank you in anticipation for your questions or remarks in the forum (FMA), where you can enter your additions, corrections and observations.